Operation Euphrates Shield: Al-Bab (6 November 2016 – 23 February 2017)

 On 6 November, the rebels supported by Turkish planes and artillery advanced south towards al-Bab, entering the northern outskirts of the city on 14 November.
 The US-led coalition did not support the offensive due to it being an independent Turkish operation.

-On 24 November, according to the Turkish military, the Syrian Arab Air Force conducted an airstrike against Turkish Special Operations Forces and aligned Turkish-backed rebels north of al-Bab, killing four Turkish soldiers and injuring 11 otherm one seriously.
+On 24 November, according to the Turkish military, the Syrian Arab Air Force conducted an airstrike against Turkish Special Operations Forces and aligned Turkish-backed rebels north of al-Bab, killing four Turkish soldiers and injuring 11 other, one seriously.
 While the Turkish Prime Minister's office has issued a temporary gag order on reporting about the airstrike, main opposition Republican People's Party (CHP) leader Kemal Kılıçdaroğlu called on the Turkish government to "act with common sense."
 Prime Minister Binali Yildirim issued a statement whereby he assured the aggression "will not be left unanswered" promising the Turkish military's determination to "clear the area of terrorists is unaffected by the move."

 Turkish officials initially stated the casualties were due to an IS attack, before blaming the Syrian Air Force.
 However, the pro-opposition activist group the SOHR disputed it was an air-strike and stated it was in fact an IS suicide attack.
 Additionally, IS confirmed it conducted a suicide attack in the area.
 On 25 November, the Syrian airforce said that their jets have not bombed Turkish soldiers.

 On 8 January 2017, the New York Times reported that momentum gained with the ouster of Daesh from Jarablus was stalled at al-Bab due to heavy resistance and an inexplicable lack of U.S. air support.
 In response, the Turkish government sought aid from Russian airstrikes against ISIS positions.